- Portable Games

 In July, Edward Ashford died following infection with the Progenitor virus caused by an accident orchestrated by Spencer.
 As a result, the Ashford family quickly fell behind in t-virus research under Alexander's leadership and the family's influence within Umbrella quickly declined.
 4

-In October 1977, Marcus conducted administration experiments with insects, amphibians and mammals in order to narrow down efficient test subjects.
-Marcus was angered when these experiments failed to achieve results but noticed that mammals reached a satisfactory degree of perfection and presented the most potential due to their intelligence, then deduced that further development of the virus couldn't be expected without using humans as the mammalian base organism.
+In October 1977, Marcus used the recombined virus to conduct administration experiments with insects, amphibians and mammals in order to narrow down efficient test subjects.
+Marcus was angered when these experiments failed to achieve results but noticed that mammals reached the most satisfactory degree of perfection and presented the most potential due to their intelligence, then deduced that further development of the virus couldn't be expected without using humans as the mammalian host.
 He began using company employees and junior executive candidates as test subjects, reaching about twenty victims.
 6 7

 On July 29, Spencer closed the training facility and promoted Wesker and Birkin as chief scientists in charge of the t-Virus Project in the Arklay Laboratory.
 Research on the virus progressed by leaps and bounds at the Arklay Laboratory while Marcus continued his own research in the abandoned training facility, during which time he created the frog-based Lurker, monkey-based Eliminator and hybrid insect-based Plague Crawler.

 In the same year, the t-virus stolen from Marcus was transported to the Beardsley family's laboratory on Gadiwall Island to undergo research and development.
 Although there was some progress, an accident occurred and the virus accidentally leaked and infected many of the islanders, desolating the island.